 Bat $1.05 + ball $.05 = $1.10

-The cost of learning to avoid cognitive illusions is low and has enormous value to people whose jobs require them to use information and research.
+The cost of learning to avoid cognitive illusions has enormous value to people whose jobs require them to use data.
 It’s one of the ways I help people learn to avoid misinformation traps.